Follow the step by step process or choose what situation that best describes you:

 What an achievement – you’ve passed the Minnesota bar and are now a licensed lawyer in the state!
 The Minnesota State Bar Association (MSBA) can help you with advice and guidelines for starting your new solo practice or joining an existing practice.
 Another valuable resource for you is Minnesota Lawyer, which offers news, opinions, and practice resources for lawyers in the state.

-Law firms abound throughout Minnesota and include Faegre Baker Daniels in Minneapolis, Briggs and Morgan in Saint Paul, Gray Plant Mooty in Saint Cloud, Larkin Hoffman Daly & Lindgren in Bloomington, Hellmuth & Johnson in Edina, and Barna, Guzy & Steffen in Coon Rapids.
+Law firms abound throughout Minnesota and include Faegre Baker Daniels in Minneapolis, Briggs and Morgan in Saint Paul, Gray Plant Mooty in Minneapolis and Saint Cloud, Larkin Hoffman in Minneapolis, Hellmuth & Johnson in Minneapolis, and Barna, Guzy & Steffen in Coon Rapids.

-If you wish to become legal counsel for a corporation in Minnesota, those abound as well.
-Major names of Fortune 500 companies headquartered in the state include United Health Group in Minnetonka, Target in Minneapolis, 3M in St. Paul, CHS in Inver Grove Heights, Land O’Lakes in Arden Hills, Hormel Foods in Austin, and Ecolab in St. Paul.
+If you wish to become legal counsel for a corporation in Minnesota, the state is home to 19 Fortune 500 companies as of 2018.
+Major names of Fortune 500 companies headquartered in the state include United Health Group in Minnetonka, Target in Minneapolis, Best Buy in Richfield, 3M in St. Paul, CHS in Inver Grove Heights, U.S. Bancorp in Minneapolis, Supervalu in Eden Prairie, General Mills in Golden Valley, CH Robinson Worldwide in Eden Prairie, Land O’Lakes in Arden Hills, Hormel Foods in Austin, Ameriprise Financial in Minneapolis, Xcel Energy in Minneapolis, Thrivent Financial for Lutherans in Minneapolis, Mosaic in Plymouth, Securian Financial Group in St. Paul, Patterson in Mendota Heights, Polaris Industries in Medina and Ecolab in St. Paul.

 Legal specialty certification

 The Minnesota State Bar Association’s Certified Legal Specialist Program provides certification services for qualified lawyers who wish to specialize their practice in certain areas.
 These include civil trial law, criminal law, real property and labor and employment.
 Examinations are required for certification purposes.
-The MSBA says that there are 796 board certified specialists practicing throughout the state as of 2012.
+The MSBA says that as of 2018, there are less than three percent of registered attorneys in the state who are certified specialists in their field.
 For more information, contact the MSBA Certified Specialist program.

 Requirements for maintaining license